-BLOODLESS DEHORNING - Calves up to 10 days of age can be dehorned with dehorning liquid:
+BLOODLESS DEHORNING - Calves up to 10 days of age can be dehorned with dehorning liquid;

-- 1. Dehorning liquid with colodian base dries and forms a rubber like covering that is not easily rubbed or washed off.
-Apply with brush or swab. - 2.
-Dehorning paste is placed on the horn "button" with a small wooden paddle.
+- Dehorning liquid with colodian base dries and forms a rubber like covering that is not easily rubbed or washed off.
+Apply with brush or swab. - Dehorning paste is placed on the horn "button" with a small wooden paddle.
 Prevent the paste from contacting skin of either the calf or the operator.
-Several commercial dehorning pastes are on the market.

-3. Caustic soda or potash is also called small, undeveloped horns or buttons and apply petrolatum to prevent caustic from
+Several commercial dehorning pastes are on the market. - 3.
+Caustic soda or potash is also called "caustic stick".
+Clip hair from around the small, undeveloped horns or buttons and apply petrolatum to prevent caustic from coming into contact with skin.

-The end of the caustic to be held in the hand should be wrapped in paper or cotton Moisten the other end.
+The end of the caustic to be held in the hand should be wrapped in paper or cotton.
+Moisten the other end.
 Rub the moist end of the caustic on the undeveloped horn.
 Two or three applications are necessary.
 Allow the caustic to dry after each application.
 This will take only a few minutes.
 If applications are thorough there will be no further horn growth.
 Remove a ring of at least 1/4 to 1/2 inch of skin that completely surrounds the removed horn to prevent regrowth of the horn.